-* Class 2-A: Mio Aoyama, Yui Goido, and Tsukiyo Kujyo.note All three are Ojous. * Class 2-B: Keima Katsuragi, Elsie, Ayumi Takahara, Chihiro Kosaka, Kanon Nakagawa, Miyako Terada, Asami Yoshinonote She is from the 1st Light Novel, Hiroko Matsumiya, and "Mobuko". * Class 2-C: Shiori Shiomiya and Aoba Fusenote She is from the 2nd Light Novel.
+* Class 2-A: Mio Aoyama, Yui Goido, Tsukiyo Kujyo and Izumi Ishikiri.note The first three are Ojous. * Class 2-B: Keima Katsuragi, Elsie, Ayumi Takahara, Chihiro Kosaka, Kanon Nakagawa, Miyako Terada, Asami Yoshinonote She is from the 1st Light Novel, Hiroko Matsumiya, and "Mobuko". * Class 2-C: Shiori Shiomiya and Aoba Fusenote She is from the 2nd Light Novel.

 3rd year high school students

 * Class 3-A: Kusunoki Kasuga * Class 3-C: Akari Kurakawa * Clas 3-D: Fujidera